ZebraMilk/library/README.md

 ## Refactoring/Next steps

-There are plenty of places where my code is a bit too verbose
+There are plenty of places where my code is a bit too verbose.
+First, I am going to style things
+- Set up color variables in CSS from 'lime' and 'orange' tailwind palettes
+- tweak the look of the form fields
+- adjust font
+- set a background image designed for mobile first
+- fix the form field container so they stack more vertically on a mobile screen